TomNuttall/aws-containers-demo/README.md

 # aws-containers-demo

+Demo Project to explore setting up a Container workflow.

-Demo Project: Event from S3 on uploading zip files launches ECS task to process file and upload some results to an S3 bucket.
+Event from S3 on uploading zip files launches ECS task to process file and upload some results to an S3 bucket.

 ## Architecture Diagram